-Of course, safety will be very high on everyones list when deciding on whether or not to live somewhere.
+Of course, safety will be very high on everyone’s list when deciding whether or not to live somewhere.
 We have had the luxury of living all over Southern California over the past 10 years.
-We’ve lived both at the beach and different cities inland.
+We’ve lived both at the beach and in different cities inland.
 Without a doubt, Temecula has to be one of the safest places we have lived.
 You don’t see the high homeless population or petty crimes that are prevalent and growing in frequency in many other parts of Southern California.
-I would have no worry at all, walking in any area of Temecula at night.Of course, you always have to be cautious but it really is a city you feel safe in.
+I would have no reservations about walking around Temecula at night.Of course, you always have to be cautious, but it really is a city you feel safe in.

-Horse Lovers Equestrian and Horse Property
+Horse Lovers: Equestrian and Horse Property

-I’ll be honest, I don’t know much about horses but as a real estate broker, I need to at least understand amenities given to horse lovers in Temecula.
-With many trails and a plethora of actual horse property it truly is a wonderful place for horse lovers.
-We produced a video and wrote a whole blog on 2 separate areas in Temecula that have horse properties.
-One is Meadowview and the other is Los Ranchitos
+I’ll be honest; I don’t know much about horses, but as a real estate broker, I need to at least understand the amenities given to horse lovers in Temecula.
+It truly is a wonderful place for horse lovers, with many trails and a plethora of actual horse property.
+We produced a video and wrote a whole blog on two separate areas in Temecula that have horse properties.
+One is Meadowview, and the other is Los Ranchitos.

-Convenience and Amenities
+Convenience and amenities

-We have grown to love our weekend getaways and Temecula is one of the best places to live for this type of travel.
+We have grown to love our weekend getaways, and Temecula is one of the best places to live for this type of travel.
 We are basically in the middle of everything.
-We can get to the beach in 45 minutes, San Diego in a little over an hour, Los Angeles an hour (depending on when you leave) and the mountains in a couple hours.
+We can get to the beach in 45 minutes, San Diego in a little over an hour, Los Angeles in an hour (depending on when you leave), and the mountains in a couple hours.
 You also have Julian, which is a really fun place to go in the fall for apples and apple pie.
-It’s a very relaxing day trip, with some nice views.
+It’s a very relaxing day trip with some nice views.

-Again, because we love the city of Temecula so much we don’t have many Con’s but there are a couple that I need to point out.
+Again, because we love the city of Temecula so much, we don’t have many cons, but there are a couple that I need to point out.

-Cost of Living
+Cost of living

-If you compare Temecula to many other areas in Southern California home prices are very affordable but when you compare the home prices to the rest of the United States, they are expensive.
-Another thing you’re going to pay more for is gasoline, I’m not going to give exact prices but everybody in the United States pretty much knows California has some of the highest gas prices in the country.
-Taxes are also high and simple things like car registration will make your jaw drop, depending on your vehicle.
+If you compare Temecula to many other areas in Southern California, home prices are very affordable, but when you compare the home prices to the rest of the United States, they are expensive.
+Another thing you’re going to pay more for is gasoline.
+I’m not going to give exact prices, but everybody in the United States pretty much knows California has some of the highest gas prices in the country.
+Taxes are also high, and simple things like car registration will make your jaw drop, depending on your vehicle.